dam2452/ConsoleCapitalist/README.md

 - menu

 # Controls/Rules
-The controls in the game are very simple - to start the game, just hold down the enter key for a short while.
+The controls in the game are very simple - to start the game,click the enter key.
 Once the game has started, you can buy investments using the numbers on the keyboard from 1 to 9, and 0 represents the number 10.
 Pressing the esc key exits the game saves your progress.
 To win the game, you must have 300 billion $ and click 'E'.

 # Premade binaries
 - [Widnows](https://github.com/dam2452/ConsoleCapitalist/releases/download/v1.1.0/ConsoleCapitalistWindowsz-1.1.0.zip)

-- Linux TODO
+- Linux

 - Mac Unfortunately, I don't have a computer with macOS